balinterdi/rarwe-demo/README.md

 inventory of your music.
 All the data is stored in memory only and destroyed upon refresh.

-You can check out the running app at [https://rarwe-demo.pagefrontapp.com][2].
+You can check out the running app [here][2].

 ### Tech specs

-The app aims to be running on a relatively recent, stable version of Ember.js (now that the LTS versions are announced, it will probably run on the latest LTS version) and contain several of the features the full app does.
+The app aims to be running on a relatively recent, stable version of Ember.js (now that the LTS versions are announced, it will probably run on the latest LTS version) and contain several of the features the full app has.

 * It uses a relatively recent version of Ember Data.
 * There is no backend.
 The app uses the fantastic [ember-cli-mirage][3] addon to